n1k0/nicolas.perriault.net/pages/code/2013/functional-javascript-for-crawling-the-web.md

     // ["Belgium", "France", "Germany", "Greece", "Italy", …]

-What I like the most about the FP style is that it actually describes fairly well what's gonna happen; you can almost read the code as you'd read plain English *(caveat: don't do this at family dinners).*
+What I like the most about the FP style is that it actually describes fairly well what's going to happen; you can almost read the code as you'd read plain English *(caveat: don't do this at family dinners).*

 Also you may want to have the functions passed in the opposite order, ala UNIX